In This Article

 Overwatering is a common pitfall with umbrella plants.
 Wait until the soil has completely dried out to water, and then be sure to water the plant deeply.
 Feed your umbrella tree standard houseplant fertilizer diluted to half-strength every six months or so.
 These plants can be repotted during any season, although they survive being pot-bound just fine for quite a while—they just won’t grow as large and full.

 When repotting, be sure to use loose, fast-draining commercial soil, which will decrease the likelihood of root rot.
 If your umbrella plant is looking leggy, prune back overgrown limbs with a pair of clean, sharp gardening shears (be sure to wear gloves, as the sap from the stems can irritate skin).
 This will cause the plant to create new growth and look fuller.

 Once you’ve pruned your umbrella plant—or if you’re just eager to multiply your collection to share with friends—you can use the cuttings to propagate new plants.

-Your umbrella tree does best with lots of bright, indirect light.
-In front of an east-facing window is a great spot.
-If your plant starts looking leggy, that’s a sign that its stems are growing long to try to reach the light source and it should be moved to a spot with better light.
+Your umbrella plant does best with lots of bright, indirect light.
+In front of an east-facing window is a great spot, but west- or south-facing windows can also work well.
+If your plant starts looking leggy, that’s a sign that its stems are growing long to try to reach the light source, and it should be moved to a spot with better light.
 However, it’s best to avoid placing your plant in direct sunlight, which can damage the leaves.